safiyu/scriptex/README.md

-A dockerized web gui for executing shell script
+A dockerized web gui for executing shell script.

 ## Installation